Medication Safety: Tips for Seniors Living Independently

 Never Share or Skip Medications

 Never take someone else's medication, even if the symptoms seem similar.
-And don't skip doses to "save" medication or because you're feeling better.
-Always consult your doctor before making any changes to your medication routine.
+And don't skip doses to "save" medication.

 Ask for Help When You Need It